salvacarrion/autonmt/README.md

 AutoNMT automates the boring half of seq2seq research (i.e., tokenization, training, scoring, logging, plotting, file management) so you can focus on the model.
 Define a grid of datasets × language pairs × subword models × vocab sizes, and AutoNMT runs the cross product, stores every intermediate artifact on disk, and produces a single comparable report at the end.

-The same script can train AutoNMT's own PyTorch Lightning models or shell out to Fairseq - switch backends by changing one class.
+The same script can train AutoNMT's own PyTorch Lightning models, fine-tune (or just evaluate) HuggingFace seq2seq checkpoints, or shell out to Fairseq - switch backends by changing one class.

 ## Quickstart